 DSAs are a useful source of funding for students with additional needs.

-You can apply for DSA at the same time as your student loan.
+You can apply for DSA as part of your main student finance application.
 You will need supporting medical evidence.

 Find out more on the GOV.UK DSA page.
 You can also watch the UCAS Guidance for students with disabilities video.

 The DSA Process

 You will need to provide medical evidence that explains how your condition or disability affects you.
 This could be:

 - A letter from a GP or consultant

 - A diagnostic report from a practitioner psychologist or specialist tutor with an Assessment Practising Centre certificate